PBergstrom90/SecureIoTSensor/README.md

-# IoT Temperature Monitoring System with Secure MQTT
+# IoT Temperature Monitoring System with Secure MQTT (WIP)

 ## Overview
 This project outlines an IoT system that securely transmits temperature data from a sensor to a Raspberry Pi for storage and visualization.
 The architecture uses mutual TLS (mTLS) for secure communication between devices, and adheres to the Cyber Resilience Act requirements for ensuring secure connections.